June Faire 2026

 Bathrooms

 There are two sets of public bathrooms with accessible stalls.
-One on the main event level on the east side between the barns and youth activities, and the second at the base of the path to Boand arena on the north side.
+One on the main event level on the east side between the barns and youth combat activities, and the second in the President’s Hall.

 Accessible port-a-potties and hand-washing stations are throughout the site.